WEAG (AM)

 WEAG (1490 AM) was a radio station broadcasting a country music format.
 Formerly licensed to Starke, Florida, United States, the station was owned by Dickerson Broadcasting, Inc.

-The owners surrendered the station's license to the Federal Communications Commission (FCC) on December 10, 2012.
+The owners surrendered the station's license to the Federal Communications Commission on December 10, 2012.
 The FCC cancelled the license and deleted the WEAG call sign from their database on December 17, 2012.